Who is Michael Jackson?

 Yes, the song was written for Ryan White.
 He was a young teen infected with The AIDS virus.
 In his hometown, he was treated unfairly by residents.
 Many pop stars, including Michael Jackson and Elton John, rallied around Ryan White.

-Why was the spoken intro by MJ took out of the track "IJCSLY" on the Bad album and HIStory Disc 1?
+Why was the spoken intro by MJ taken out of the track "IJCSLY" on the Bad album and HIStory Disc 1?

 When Bad was first released in 1987, this spoken introduction was present: